This blog is not peer reviewed at all. I write it, I put it out there, and people read it or not. It is my little megaphone that I alone control.

 This paper is an extended, wandering complaint that the world does not view the author’s work as the salvation of mankind.

 There is no scientific content here; little in the way of reasoned argument, as opposed to petulant assertions and non-sequiturs; and ample evidence of ignorance of the literature on these questions.
 The only philosopher cited is Dreyfus–but many of the issues raised have been treated more intelligibly by others (the chair definition problem etc. by Wittgenstein and many successors; the interpreted toy proscription by Searle; the modularity question by Fodor; the multiple behaviors ideas by Tinbergen; and the constructivist approach by Glymour (who calls it computational positivism).
-The argument about evolution leaks all over, and the discussion on abstraction indicates the author has little understand of analytic thought and scientific investigation.
+The argument about evolution leaks all over, and the discussion on abstraction indicates the author has little understanding of analytic thought and scientific investigation.

 Ouch!
 This was like waving a red flag at a bull.
 I posted this and other negative reviews on my office door where they stayed for many years.
 By June of the next year I had added to it substantially, and removed the vacuum cleaner idea, but kept in all the things that the reviewer did not like, and provocatively retitled it Intelligence Without Representation.
 I submitted the paper to journals and got further rejections–more posts for my door.
 Eventually its fame had spread to the point that the Artificial Intelligence Journal, the mainstream journal of the field, published it unchanged (Artificial Intelligence Journal (47), 1991, pp. 139–159) and it now has 6,900 citations.
 I outlasted the criticism and got published.